LogtalkDotOrg/logtalk-for-vscode/README.md

 Click in the middle of a predicate name in a goal or in a clause head and select the "Show Call Hierarchy" context menu item to browse callers and callees of the selected predicate.

+#### Show Type Hierarchy

+Click in the middle of an entity name and select the "Show Type Hierarchy" context menu item to browse ancestors and descendants of the selected entity.
+Here, ancestor is interpreted as any entity from which the selected entity inherits and descendant is interpreted as any entity that inherits from the selected entity.

 ### Hover contents

 Hover contents is provided for built-in directives, built-in predicates, and built-in methods.